W3ndige/rootnetsec.github.io/_posts/2018-10-12-picoctf-2018-safe-rsa.md

 category: PicoCTF 2018
 ---

-{% highlight text %}
 Now that you know about RSA can you help us decrypt this ciphertext?
 We don't have the decryption key but something about those values looks funky..
-{% endhighlight %}

 ### Solution